HuQiaCHN/HIS-GCN/README.md

 ## Datasets

 We use six datasets, namely, Citeseer, Pubmed, PPI (large version), Reddit, OGBN-arxiv and OGBN-products, for evaluating HIS-GCN on node classification tasks.
 The datasets are available in [GraphSAINT](https://github.com/GraphSAINT/GraphSAINT) and [FastGCN](https://github.com/matenure/FastGCN).
 The datasets we use have the same structure as GraphSAINT.
-PPI (large version) has been included as test cases.
+PPI (large version) has been included as a test case.

 The datasets for other experiments, such as Ollivier-Ricci curvature calculation and core-periphery partition, can be found in [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/).

-All data is the original version, and the code includes modules for converting undirected graphs and removing duplicate edges and loops.
+All txt files in `./HIS/data` folder correspond to raw data of graphs.
+The modules for converting the raw data into undirected graphs and removing duplicate edges and self-loops have been included in our code.

 ## Training